danielf1997/Fzhou1997/README.md

 <H1 align="middle"> 👋 Hi there, I'm Zhou (read /jō/ 😉) </H1>

-<p align="middle">an AI engineer with a background in computer science and cognitive psychology <br/> exploring the intersection of deep learning and neuroscience</p>
+<strong><center>an AI engineer with a background in computer science and cognitive psychology <br/> exploring the intersection of deep learning and neuroscience</center></strong>

 <br>
 <H2> 👤 About Me </H2>